star-bnl/star-git-tools/doc/README.md

 - https://github.com/star-bnl/star-mcgen &mdash; Contains Monte-Carlo generators
   and respective interfaces for simulating detector data

+- https://github.com/star-bnl/star-sw-test &mdash; This is a temporary test repository for STAR users to play with GitHub's interface during the CVS to Git transition period.
+Feel free to create issues, pull requests, etc. but don't expect the changes to be accepted in the official releases.
+This repository will be deleted once the primary repository [star-sw](https://github.com/star-bnl/star-sw) starts operating in normal mode on May 17, 2021.

 ## Accessing the STAR repository hosted on GitHub